PrathameshPawar119/lazygit/README.md

 ---

-There is a little problem with inserintg commands into terminal, it worked fine on windows but on linux it is making some error 😅, I will solve it asap as documentation from vscode dosent cover it.
+###There is a little problem with inserting fetched commands into terminal, it worked fine on windows but on linux it is making some error 😅, I will solve it asap as documentation from vscode dosent cover it.